TAMUSA-nsf-project/django_smartmap/README.md

 ### Installation
 1. Download PyCharm Professional Edition
 2. Get educational license: https://www.jetbrains.com/community/education/#students
-3. I recommend installing Miniconda as your Python interpreter: https://docs.conda.io/projects/continuumio-conda/en/latest/user-guide/install/index.html
+3. I recommend installing Miniconda to be your Python interpreter and virtual environment: [install Miniconda](https://docs.conda.io/projects/continuumio-conda/en/latest/user-guide/install/index.html)
 4. Clone this repository in PyCharm and create your own branch for development
 5. Open a terminal in PyCharm and execute the following
    1. pip install django